top of page

 It's a tricky question I am sometimes asked!
 But I share this medicine based on my own life experiences, studies and explorations.
 I can't teach that.
 It's vital to maintain integrity in how I work with cacao and share her.

-However, if you're a previous participant in one of my ceremonies and you'd like to learn more about cacao, including preparation, ways to cultivate a personal practice etc, this is something I can teach you so if you'd genuinely simply like to go deeper into cacao with me then do ask about a 121 class
+If you're a previous participant in one of my ceremonies and you'd like to learn more about cacao, including preparation, ways to cultivate a personal practice etc, this is something I can teach you so if you'd genuinely simply like to go deeper into cacao with me then do ask about a 121 class

 Participating in ceremonies with me does not equate to any kind of training; I have never trained anyone to share cacao as medicine, nor hold ceremonies.